bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 bits.
 Notice that our compressed bit stream needs to be paired with :math:`P_x` else we won't be able to decode it.

-"Model" here can be really simple, we could just do a simple histogram of each symbol in our data stream, and this could serve as our probability distribution.
-You would expect that this simple approach would not do very well for complex data, for example, trying to compress images.
-A histogram for each pixels (i.e. symbols) across all the images would be very dispersed, have relatively small probabilities for any given pixel, and thus have poor compression (recall the higher the probability of a symbol the better entropy compression methods work).
+"Model" here can be really simple, we could just use a simple histogram of each symbol in our input data stream, and this could serve as our probability distribution.
+You would expect that this simple approach would not do very well for complex data, for example, trying to compress various images.
+A histogram for each pixels (i.e. symbols) across all the images would be very dispersed, have relatively small probabilities for any given pixel value, and thus have poor compression (recall the higher the probability of a symbol the better entropy compression methods work).

-So the intuition here is that we want a model that can accurately predict (via a probability) our datum and its corresponding symbols to allow the entropy encoder to efficiently compress.
+So the intuition here is that we want a model that can both accurately and generally predict (via a probability) our datum and its corresponding symbols to allow the entropy encoder to efficiently compress.
+For example, for a given image, we want our model to be able to accurately generate a tight distribution around the actual pixel values, but will generate *different* distributions values for each image.
+However, theoretically, our model could memorize all the training data, which is undesirable for new unseen data points.
+So we would also want the model to generalize so it could be used with any input datum (within reason).
 However, using more complicated models with entropy encoding that treat each datum differently require a bit more thought on how to apply them.
 Let's take a look at a couple of examples.

 |h3| Autoregressive Models |h3e|